JackTeam/XHLoadingNavigationItemTitleView/README.md

 ## Lincense ##

-`XHNavigationItemLadingTitleView` is available under the MIT license.
+`XHLoadingNavigationItemTitleView` is available under the MIT license.
 See the LICENSE file for more info.